maleksejev/magic_ball/README.md

 Use application
 - Download ```magic_ball.rb```
 - from console type ```ruby magicball.rb```;
-Note: must be in same directiry where magic_ball.rb is located.
+Note: must be in same directory, where magic_ball.rb is located.